 You may have seen Heather Ann Stillufsen’s inspiring messages on your Facebook feed.
-The mother of two teen daughters from Westfield combines her love of fashion, florals, coffee and illustration to create prints, planners, journals and calendars with empowering words.
+The mother of two teen daughters from Westfield combines her love of fashion, florals, coffee and illustration to create prints, planners, journals and calendars with empowering words on Rose Hill Design Studio.
 We asked her how she turned her love of drawing into a successful business that inspires women to pursue what they love.

 NJF: Your illustrations are so distinct and inspiring which makes them instantly recognizable.
 When did you start illustrating?

 Heather Ann Stillufsen: I’ve been sketching and drawing my whole life.
 I started Rose Hill Design Studio after the birth of my first daughter Summer Rose.
 I began by doing water color invitations for friends and family.
 When my second daughter Saylor was born, it was a lot of work juggling a home, a marriage and two kids, so I decided to put my art on the back burner for a while.
 I always knew at some point I would start drawing again but I just wasn’t sure of how or when.